lucasmouradealmeida/lucasmouradealmeida/README.md

 ### Glad to see you here!
-I'm a full-stack developer who has turned ideas into projects.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+I'm a backend developer who has turned ideas into projects.
 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.

 <br/>

 ## Languages and Tools
 <div align="center">